 Your Blackboard Learn courses are automatically connected to your college-provided email account.
 For more information about this email account, visit the college home page and click the "New student email" button.
 This email account is the only official electronic means that the college will communicate course and non-emergency information to you.
 Make sure that you check it weekly at a minimum.
 Another option is to set up to forward your email from the college address to your preferred address.
-Important class information is frequently communicated through the Blackboard Learn email function.
+Important class information is frequently communicated through the Blackboard Learn announcements or email function, both of which go to your TRCC email address.